finmech/BUILDING-TELEGRAM-BOT-IN-PYTHON/README.md

 updater.start_polling()
 ```

-The message user will recieve will be the rendered HTML you have passed in `text` argument
+The message user will receive will be the rendered HTML you have passed in `text` argument

 ## Using Keyboards to Build Menus

-In this you will embrace the power of another tool provided by telegram, Keyboard.
-Now telegram has two types plain keyboard and inline, the first is attached to the group or chat.
+In this, you will embrace the power of another tool provided by telegram, Keyboard.
+Telegram has two types plain keyboard and inline, the first is attached to the group or chat.
 The second one is attached to the message

 ### Simple Keyboard

-In this I will be using [`telegram.ReplyKeyboardMarkup`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.replykeyboardmarkup.html) to add new keyboard to the chat and [`telegram.ReplyKeyboardRemove`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.replykeyboardremove.html) to remove the keyboard from the chat
+In this, I will be using [`telegram.ReplyKeyboardMarkup`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.replykeyboardmarkup.html) to add new keyboard to the chat and [`telegram.ReplyKeyboardRemove`](https://python-telegram-bot.readthedocs.io/en/stable/telegram.replykeyboardremove.html) to remove the keyboard from the chat

 ```py
 from telegram.ext.updater import Updater